cycle/docs/database/declaration.md

 $schema->setPrimaryKeys(['id', 'something']);
 ```

-> You are not able to change primary keys after the table being created.
+> You are not able to change primary keys after the table created.

 ## Indexes
 Use methods `index` to declare indexes, array of column names is required: